AdobeDocs/commerce-webapi/src/pages/graphql/schema/live-search/queries/product-search.md

 ### categories

 `categories` can be used as a filter in a query when a category facet is selected in the layered navigation.
 This does not result in strict filtering when used by itself.
-It can be used in conjunction with the `categoryPath` filter.
+It can be used with the `categoryPath` filter.

 Example 1: Search results when filtering on a category.